 1. Apple – This brand is known for its competence and innovation.

 2. Nike – The Nike brand inspires Excitement and depicts passion.

 3. Google – This brand personality is simple, friendly, and easy to use.

 4. Techno – Weak brand leaves no impression on the mind of users

 5. Yahoo – This brand found it challenging to retain its customers and lost most of its customer share to the competition due to its weak brand personality

 A brand audit assesses the effectiveness of your vis a vis, your mission, culture, and vision.
-It helps to check the strength or weaknesses of your brand.
+It helps to check the strengths or weaknesses of your brand.
 To perform a successful brand audit, the following questions would have to be addressed.

 All this put together tells a story about your brand.
 Analyze competition, evaluate your product offering, and, most importantly, check your brand imagery and messaging to ensure they are in sync with your brand’s other traits.
 A brand audit will keep you in tune with your brand DNA and help your business meet its goals.